 I was joined by just four passengers as our bus departed the station.
 The sun was setting as we reached the outskirts of Murakami, passing rows upon rows of golden rice fields ready for harvest before ascending a series of mountain roads.
 By the time we had arrived at Takane, the last stop on the route, I was the only passenger left.

 If a journey this deep into the Japanese countryside gives you a pang of anxiety, there’s no need to worry.
 Waiting with a warm smile at the bus stop was an envoy from Zaigomon, the minshuku (Japanese-style bed and breakfast) that would host my one night farmstay in Takane.

-Zaigomon’s accommodations in a traditional Japanese home provides a genuine look into the life of a rice farmer and his family.
+Zaigomon’s accommodations in a traditional Japanese home provide a genuine look into the life of a rice farmer and his family.
 The minshuku may be commonplace when compared to a lavish ryokan (traditional inn), but what the home lacked in luxury it more than made up for in hospitality.

 A friendly Portuguese couple was spending the night in the house’s one guest room, so I was put up in the apartment next door, stocked with a full kitchen and bath, along with a futon and a collection of nearly three dozen dusty jazz, blues and soul records.
 The last thing I expected to find in Takane was Percy Sledge’s entire discography on vinyl.